bradwbonn/rsync-checkpoint/README.md

 	pip install --pre cloudant

 The deprecated (0.5.10) cloudant python library will not work with these scripts.

 ## Files:
-* dirscan.py - script that runs on each local system, also contains procedures to setup first configuration file ** Utilizes the new Cloudant Python library.
+* dirscan.py (in alpha now) - script that runs on each local system, also contains procedures to setup first configuration file
+** Utilizes the new Cloudant Python library.
-* synccheck.py - (placeholder) script to view the status of an rsync relationship, either during or after scans by dirscan.py
+* synccheck.py (placeholder) - script to view the status of an rsync relationship, either during or after scans by dirscan.py
-* dirsync.js - (placeholder) Webpage script that reads from Cloudant DB to obtain current sync state between the two hosts
+* dirsync.js (placeholder) - Webpage script that reads from Cloudant DB to obtain current sync state between the two hosts

-#### Example configuration file JSON
+#### Example local configuration file (JSON format)

 	{
-		‘auth’: <base64 Auth String>,
+		‘cloudant_auth’: <Cloudant password>,
 		‘cloudant_user': <Cloudant account name>,
 		‘relationship': <ID of host relationship>,
 		‘host_id’: <ID of host this file is for>,